20040316T/PAT2-subtask1/README.md

+# PAT2-subtask1

+WHAT MORSE CODE IS?

-# PAT2-subtask1Morse code is a method of encoding text using sequences of dots (short signals) and dashes (long signals).
+Morse code is a method of encoding text using sequences of dots (short signals) and dashes (long signals).
 Developed in the 1830s and 1840s by Samuel Morse and Alfred Vail, it was designed for telegraphy to transmit messages over long distances via electrical pulses or light/sound signals.
 Each letter and number has a unique code:
 •	A = ·−
 •	B = −···